 In this article, we will review push notification time settings.

-We will explore how to set these parameters properly to reach your audience.
+We will explore how to set these parameters in order to effectively reach your audience.

 TTL, or Time push to Live

-TTL determines how long the system will monitor a recipient’s device status to deliver a push notification.
-As soon as a recipient comes online during the TTL period, the system will deliver them a notification.
-Subscribers with a permanent offline status (during the TTL period) will not receive a web push.
-After the TTL period is over, delivering will be ended.
+TTL determines how long the system will monitor a recipient’s device status so that a push notification can be delivered.
+As soon as a recipient is online during the TTL period, the system will deliver the notification.
+Subscribers who are offline during the entire TTL period will not receive it.
+Once the TTL period has ended, no more deliveries will be made.

 Why do I need to set this parameter?

 TTL is useful for notifications that contain information that “expires”, such as for a brief product discount period.
 You wouldn’t want a subscriber to receive information about a discount that ended an hour ago, would you?
 Without being able to set this parameter, one of 2 scenarios could occur:

 - The system will try to deliver a notification just once, immediately after sending (TTL = 0).